pfunks/TCTest/test_faq.md

 ## What are my different keys for?

+**Owner Key** - The owner key allows its user to post, vote, transfer funds, vote for witnesses, and change all keys including being able to alter the owner key.
+The owner key is only meant for use when necessary.The only thing the owner key can not do is decrypt private messages/memos sent to you, only the memo key can.

+**Posting Key** - The posting key allows accounts to post, comment, vote, and follow other accounts.
+Most users should be logging into Steemit every day with the posting key, only using the active key when something to do with transferring funds or changing keys is necessary.
+You are more likely to have your password or key compromised the more you use it, so a limited posting key exists to restrict the damage that a compromised account key would cause.

+**Active Key** - The active key can perform almost all functions for an account except change the owner key.
+It can change all other keys on an account, including the active key.
+The active key can do everything the post key can do, plus allows transferring, trading, powering up/powering down Steem Power, and voting for witnesses.
+It cannot decrypt private messages encrypted to your memo key.

+**Memo Key** - The memo key is the only key that can decrypt private messages sent to your account.
+The Steemit team will implement this private message feature in the future.

 ## Are my Steem and Steem Dollar tokens insured in the event of a hack or if someone takes over my account?

 No, it is not.
 If your money is in Steem Power, however, it is impossible for a hacker to take out more than 1/13 per week.